 This software is free and open-source, and its source code is licensed under Peer Production License (PPL).check Peer Production License for more information

-This platform is in the ideation stage and will be built using HolochainHolochain is a DLT that enables p2p communication efficiently and at scale.
-It is open-source and is made by Metacurrency Project for handling data storage and integrity, IPFSIPFS is a peer-to-peer hypermedia protocol.
-It is open-source and is made by Protocol Labs for file storage, and QMLQML is a declarative language designed specifically for composing efficient App User Interfaces.
-It is open-source and is made by Qt Project for the User Interface (UI).
+The application is in the ideation stage and will be built using HolochainHolochain is a DLT framework for writing fully distributed peer-to-peer applications.
+It is open source and is made by Metacurrency Project for data storage and integrity and QMLQML is a declarative language designed specifically for composing efficient App User Interfaces.
+It is open source and is made by Qt Project for the User Interface (UI).
 It will be accessed most commonly through web browsers but there will also be native apps for major Operating Systems.
-The platform will be fully distributed and run among its peers.
+The application will be fully distributed and run among its peers.